Why Becoming A Data-Driven Organisation Should Be A Priority

 The success of your data productivity will always be dependent on having a quality database in place to handle the workload.
 When comparing in-memory databases, you’ll have unique criteria that you require to fulfil the needs of your teams.
 This is why many organisations opt for the creation of a bespoke database capable of handling the workload.
 When looking at specs, make sure that you take the following factors into account: cloud-readiness, IoT-readiness and ACID-complianceto ensure that the data remains accurate and consistent even in the case of failure.

 The introduction of 5G is set to increase both the volume of data and the speed at which it is streamed across our networks.
 This is likely to put pressure on our traditional data architectures.
 However, IT professionals can plan for this eventuality by prioritising stateful stream processing, which requires the minimisation of ingestion, processing and storage down to a single layer incorporating serialisable ACID transactions.
+To learn more, you can read a detailed break down here.

 Investing in Analytics